Maha Shaktimaan

 Maha Shaktimaan is a 1985 Indian Hindi-language 3D film by Swamy V.S.R. and produced by P. Babji.
-It stars Raj Babbar and Meenakshi Seshadri.
+It stars Raj Babbar and Meenakshi Sheshadri.

 Plot

-King Purshotam Singh rules over his kingdom fairly.
+King Purushottam Singh rules over his kingdom fairly.
 He lives with his family; his wife, Ahilya, an adult son, and a new-born baby, Ajay.
-His enemy Maharudra attacks the kingdom and Purshotam's army can not protect the kingdom, and his elder son is killed.
+His enemy Maharudra attacks the kingdom and Purushottam's army can not protect the kingdom, and his elder son is killed.
 Maharudra captures power and rules over the region mercilessly.
 Maharudra commits massacre and terrorises the whole kingdom.

-Ither Kings surrender to his might.
+Other Kings also surrender to his might.
 Years later, Maharudra is still the ruler, but quite unknown to him, rebels are organising a war against him.
-Rajkumar Ajay Singh, that baby son of former king Purshotam is leading them.
-Ajoy's friend, Pratap; Pratap's lover Padmini and a lady Madhuri are with Ajay.
+Prince Ajay Singh, that baby son of former king Purushottam is leading them.
+Ajay's friend, Pratap; Pratap's lover Padmini and a lady Madhuri are with Ajay.